Stanstead St Margarets

 Stanstead St Margarets, often abbreviated to just St Margarets, is a village and civil parish in the district of East Hertfordshire, Hertfordshire, England.
 It is located halfway between the towns of Hoddesdon and Ware.
 The village is separated from the village of Stanstead Abbotts by the River Lea, and had a population of 1,318 at the census of 2001, increasing to 1,652 at the 2011 Census.

 Geography

 The Greenwich Meridian (longitude 0°) passes through the village with its exact position marked by Meridian obelisks which were erected in 1984 to commemorate the centenary of the adoption of the prime meridian line.
 The current line is one of many that have existed, however the Global Positioning Satellite (GPS) system uses a prime meridian that is about 100 metres east of the Greenwich Meridian at Stanstead Abbotts.

 Transport

-The village is served by St Margarets station on the Hertford East Line, operated by Abellio Greater Anglia.
+The village is served by St Margarets station on the Hertford East Line, operated by Greater Anglia.
 St Margarets station was formerly the junction with the now closed Buntingford Branch Line.

+The 25 bus route from Harlow to Cheshunt runs through the village.
+There are also bus connections to Hertford and Bishop's Stortford.